How to switch to Aurora MySQL Version 3 more safely

 Change the application's destination.

-If for some reason weighted routing records cannot be used at this time, alternatives such as pointing only some application servers to the Green endpoint are also acceptable.
+If for some reason weighted routing records are not available, alternatives such as pointing only some application servers to the Green endpoint are also acceptable.

 If there are no issues, gradually increase the weighting ratio until eventually all read queries are directed to the green leader endpoint.

-7) Change the reference back to the original reader endpoint and perform the B/G switch.
+7) Return the reference to the original reader endpoint and perform a B/G switch.

-After checking the above and confirming that there are no problems, change the application's reference back to the original endpoint and perform the B/G switch to finish.
+After checking the above and confirming that there are no problems, change the application's reference back to the original endpoint, perform the B/G switch, and you're done.

 Conclusion

-This issue did not occur in the development and staging environments, which had a small amount of data.
+This issue did not occur in the development environment or staging environment, which had a small amount of data.

-This made me realize once again how important it is to conduct verification using the actual amount of data.
+This experience has made me realize once again the importance of conducting verification using the actual amount of data.

-Although it will be more work, we would like to continue upgrading in a safer manner.
+Although it will be more work, we would like to continue upgrading in a safer way.